jrothwell/VersionedCodable/Sources/VersionedCodable/Documentation.docc/Documentation.md

 }
 ```

+The version number is completely transparent at the point of use.
+You don't need to worry about it and shouldn't try to set it manually.

 - Important: ``VersionedCodable`` is still under active development and the API has not stabilised yet.
 It should be safe to use, but please be careful if you include it in your production projects.

 - Note: Currently, the only supported ways of coding a ``VersionedCodable`` are using Foundation's built-in `JSONDecoder`/`JSONEncoder` and `PropertyListDecoder`/`PropertyListEncoder`.
-This may change in future but this is the situation for now.
+You can implement your own encoders/decoders if you need to.

 You make your type versioned by making it conform to ``VersionedCodable``.
 This inherits from `Codable` and adds new requirements where you specify: